 The Benefits of Polarized Sunglasses When Fishing

 Having sunglasses with you when you’re fishing isn’t necessarily always about having them for a sunny day.
-In this blog post we will look at some of the benefits of polarized sunglasses for fishing, even on a day that there’s no sun in sight.
+In this blog post we will look at some of the benefits of polarized sunglasses for fishing, even on a day when there’s no sun in sight.

-Now, while we wish that every day on the water was a perfect beautiful sunny day, this isn’t always the case.
+While we wish that every day on the water was a perfect beautiful sunny day, this isn’t always the case.
 Just because we don’t have the sun, doesn’t mean that the sunglasses need to go away.
 Sunglasses are offered in a multitude of lens colours for different light situations.
 Some of the colours help make things brighter in those low light conditions.

 The last most common lens colour is a bright yellow.
 These are not so great on a bright sunny day but will brighten things up on an overcast day.
 Yellow is not our first colour choice for all-around fishing purposes, but they do have their place.